-The Water Oak Tree is important in landscaping when a natural look is wanted.
+The Water Oak Tree is essential in landscaping when a natural look is wanted.
 They are almost as wide as tall and reach 80 feet when grown in a forest.
 They are aptly named as this tree grows well where there is lots of water: swampy land.
-The dark leaves fall late in their native habitat of the Deep South and may not fall at all in milder areas.
+The dark leaves fall late in their native habitat of the Deep South and may not fall in milder areas.
 Water Oaks are faster growing than some oaks and have lovely spatula-shaped leaves.

 A Red Oak tree prefers acidic soil; there is also an entire group of oaks known by this name.
-These trees are huge, with some specimens reaching 140 feet in height throughout the eastern states.
+These trees are enormous, with some specimens reaching 140 feet in height throughout the eastern states.
 They are specimen trees in landscaping; furthermore, these trees are prized for their versatile lumber.
 It is estimated that these trees can reach 500 years old.
 Most have leaves that turn a gorgeous dark red.

 The Willow Oak is native to the southeastern states and frequently is used in landscaping applications.
 It is not as tall as other oaks; it reaches perhaps 30 feet in height at maturity.
 These trees are called Willow Oaks because of their leaves, which resemble willow leaves.
-They are an important source of winter food for birds and other wildlife as their acorn crop is copious.
+They are an essential source of winter food for birds and other wildlife as their acorn crop is copious.

 When people think of oaks, they often think of the White Oak.
 These trees are 100 feet tall with leaves up to 9 inches long.
 They are also native to the eastern states.
 White oaks are perhaps most important for their acorns which feed many varieties of wildlife, such as deer and squirrels.
-These trees can be as wide as they are tall and live for 300 years.
+These trees can be as comprehensive as they are tall and live for 300 years.
 The leaves are usually brown in the autumn but can be purple or red.
-The shape and arrangement of the branches on these trees in winter can be as arresting and beautiful as the tree in full leaf.
+The shape and arrangement of the branches on trees in winter can be as arresting and beautiful as the tree in the whole leaf.

 Look for the perfect Oak tree at TN Nursery